Website Maintenance: ADEA website will be undergoing maintenance on Wednesday 29th November, 6pm - 8pm

 1. Reviewers will select the top 10 winning case studies for publication.

-2. Among these 10, authors of the top four will be invited to round two.
+2. Among these 10, authors of the top four will be invited to round two (to be eligible for round two, you must be available to present in person at ADC 2025).

 Round two